Jatayu: Flight towards the Sun

-During their youth, Jatayu and his elder brother, Sampati, under a wager, flew towards Surya, the solar deity.
+During their youth, Jatayu and his elder brother, Sampati, under a wager, flew towards Sūrya, the solar deity.
 Jatayu, careless due to his youthfulness, outflew his brother, and entered the Sūryamaṇḍala, the orbit of the Sun, during noon.
 Due to the blazing heat of Surya, his wings started to get scorched.
 In a desperate bid to rescue his brother, Sampati flew ahead of him, spreading his wings wide open to shield him.
 As a consequence, it was Sampati who had his wings burnt, descending towards the Vindhya mountains.
 Incapacitated, he spent the rest of his life under the protection of a sage named Nishakara, who performed a penance in the mountains.
 Jatayu never met his brother again.

 Battle against Ravana

 The Araṇya-Kāṇḍa of the Ramayana mentions that Jatayu is the "King of Vultures"(gṛdhrarāja).
 According to the epic, the rakshasa Ravana was abducting the avatar of Lakshmi, Sita, when Jatayu tried to rescue her.
 Jatayu fought valiantly with Ravana, but as Jatayu was very old, Ravana soon defeated him, clipping his wings, and Jatayu descended upon the earth.
 Rama and Lakshmana, while searching for Sita, chanced upon the stricken and dying Jatayu, who informed them of the battle with Ravana, and told them that Ravana had headed south.
 Jatayu then died of his wounds and Rama performed his final funeral rites.